 Talk with a Design Professional

 A landscape professional is another resource.
 Good landscaping involves creating garden areas that are suited to your locale and complement your home.
-If you have a small space, plantings should be planned so that the garden does not become overgrown in a year or two.
+If you have a small space, plants should be planned so that the garden does not become overgrown in a year or two.
 If deer are a problem, it’s helpful to know which types of flowers and shrubs are deer resistant.
-Slopes present a challenge and can be enhanced with retaining walls and appropriate plantings.
+Slopes present a challenge and can be enhanced with retaining walls and appropriate plants.